 Compounding the problem is the issue of signal strength.
 When the sound comes out of your TV, it emits what is known as a line level signal.
 This signal is very low voltage to save your television the power of emitting speaker level sound.
 If you were to hook up your line level signal directly into a speaker, it would only produce a faint buzzing sound, if any sound at all, because the wattage is not high enough to significantly move the speakers.

 Most soundbars solve this by having an internal amplifier.
 An amplifier boosts the line level signal, by adding electricity to the signal, making it powerful enough to move your speakers and give you that beautiful theater-quality sound.
 This is why most soundbars have a power adapter or need to be plugged into a wall outlet.

 A surround sound system works in a similar way.
-Like with the soundbar, the surround sound system boosts the line level signal coming from the TV, powering the speakers connected to your receiver.
+Like with the soundbar, the surround sound system boosts the line-level signal coming from the TV, powering the speakers connected to your receiver, which, by the way, we’ve written a tutorial on before.
 Hooking up the amplified sound of the surround sound system to the already amplified soundbar is where you can run into significant problems.

 A speaker that amplifies the sound internally is known as an active speaker and requires an external power source to function.
 This is in contrast to passive speakers which require external amplification like the ones in your surround sound system.
 Passive speakers are the most common type of speaker and are typically less expensive.

 Why Connecting an Active Soundbar to a Receiver is a Bad Idea